Tuguegarao: Hotel Delfino siege

 On March 4, 1990, former Colonel and suspended Cagayan Governor Rodolfo Aguinaldo seized the Hotel Delfino using his private army of about 300 men.
 Aguinaldo stood accused of supporting the Dec.
 1–9, 1989 coup attempt against President Corazon Aquino.
 Brigadier General Oscar Florendo, armed forces chief of Civil Military Relations, was sent to Tuguegarao by Aquino to serve Aguinaldo with an arrest warrant.
 After Aguinaldo's men seized control of Hotel Delfino where the general was staying, Florendo was taken hostage along with more than 50 other hotel guests.
 Florendo was eventually shot inside the hotel and died of his wounds.
 Following hours of standoff between the two sides, nearly 1,000 government troops launched an attack to dislodge Aguinaldo's forces from the hotel.
 During this melee, Aguinaldo fled with about 90 fighters for mountains in the north and went into hiding for several months until he surrendered, only to be cleared of all legal charges by winning reelection in 1992.

 Cityhood

-Tuguegarao became a component city by virtue of Republic Act 8755 dated November 4, 1999, followed by a plebiscite held on December 18, 1999.
-Randolph Ting was the first mayor of the new city.
-On July 2, 2007, Ting's father, businessman and former municipal mayor Delfin Telan Ting, was elected as the city's second mayor.
-After the 25-year political dominance of the Tings, however, retired police general Jefferson Soriano won over re-electionist Delfin Ting in the 2013 local elections.
-However, Soriano's term was marked by multiple charges of corruption that saw him being reinstated several times over his nine years in office.
-Eventually, he was defeated by Maila Ting-Que, daughter of Delfin Ting, in his 4th reelection bid in the 2022 local elections.
-This made Ting-Que the first woman to be elected mayor of the city.
+Tuguegarao was officially converted from a municipality into a component city through Republic Act No. 8755, titled "An Act Converting the Municipality of Tuguegarao, Cagayan Province into a Component City to be known as Tuguegarao City."
+The bill was signed into law on November 4, 1999, by President Joseph Estrada and later ratified via a plebiscite on December 18, 1999.